 This situation should not cause us to lose sight of the many successes scored by French businesses in China and of development prospects in new economic cooperation sectors including the environment and sustainable development and the financial and agrifood sectors.
 Our economic and commercial presence in China is supported by around 1,600 French businesses.
 Those good performances help rebalance bilateral economic and trade relations and could be boosted by a greater opening up of China, particularly as regards market access (including public procurement) and the protection of intellectual property, for which issues we expect greater reciprocity.

-The "major contracts" continue to hold a significant place in our bilateral trade relations, as shown by the successes of Airbus, Airbus Helicopters, and AREVA and EDF in the civil nuclear energy sector.
+The “major contracts” continue to hold a significant place in our bilateral trade relations, as shown by the successes of Airbus, Airbus Helicopters, and AREVA and EDF in the civil nuclear energy sector.
 French-Chinese cooperation in the nuclear field is the illustration of a long-term industrial partnership successfully forged by France and China.
 This partnership was further strengthened in 2010 by the Heads of State’s decision to set up a full partnership covering all stages of the nuclear fuel cycle and by the adoption of a joint statement on civil nuclear energy cooperation in 2015.
 More progress was made in 2016, with the confirmation of the Hinkley Point C project.
-For over 20 years, French industry (AREVA, Alstom, EDF) has played a major part in building civil nuclear power plants in China (Daya Bay and Ling Ao plants).
+The signature of a framework agreement for industrial and commercial cooperation between Areva and CNNC on 21 February 2017, during a visit to China by the French Prime Minister, reresented an important step in this regard.
+For over 20 years, French industry (AREVA, Alstom, EDF) has played a major part in building civil nuclear power plants in China (Daya Bay and Ling Ao NPPs).
 The construction of two EPR power plants in Taishan has helped strengthen this partnership over the long term.
 Our long-standing cooperation in this area rests on the excellence of France’s nuclear power industry, both in terms of performance and the security of nuclear facilities.
 Nuclear safety is one of the pillars of this cooperation.

 Investment by French businesses in China include setting up joint ventures.
 Many French businesses have embarked on such partnerships, like Alstom, Michelin, Veolia, Citroën and Lafarge.
 Investment by French businesses in China is therefore an increasingly large component of our economic relationship.